+Dry years

-Dry years: the collected water samples at Al Islah City during the year 2008 for the period from February to December, (CRIM, 2008), were used in this study.
-Thee measured concentrations or values of the water quality parameters during this period are listed in table (4).
+The collected water samples at the feeders and outlets of the marsh during the year 2008 for the period from February to December, (CRIM, 2008), were used in this study.
+The measured TDS concentrations during this period are listed in table (4).